Przeszaf/BoardGamesTracker/Documentation/CustomMatchesDocumentation.md

 Two types of variables are used in custom matches:

-## playersClasses
+### playersClasses

-playersClasses is a dictionary [String: Any] that holds playerID as a key (string) and given game professions/classes as value.
-It needs to be casted down to be useful.
+playersClasses is a dictionary [String: String] that holds playerID as a key (string) and given game professions/classes as value.

 Used to get information about profession that was chosen by/assigned to a given player.

+All profession are listed under structs inside /Models/Other/Professions.swift file.

-## dictionary
+### dictionary

 dictionary is of type [String: Any] that hold queries specific to given games as keys and Anything as value.

 It is used to retrieve such information as game-specific events happening, expansions used during given game etc.

-### Avalon
+## Avalon

-playersClasses needs to be casted down to [String: AvalonClasses]
+Players classes available:

+Lawful: Loyal Servant of Arthur, Merlin, Percival

+Evil: Minion of Morder, Assassin, Morgana, Mordred, Oberon

 Dictionary queries: